geakstr/safenv/Readme.md

+**safenv** or safe environment — set of tools to improve Developer Expirience with TypeScript, Redux, React and related stuff.
+It provides convenient ways to build typesafe application with less pain.

 ### Installation

 Tools provided by safenv are totally modular and you can use only things you need.
 With all features installation command looks like this: